ncats/translator-workflows/OrangeQ1.5_Regulatory_Motif_Signature/README.md

   6. Pairwise compare and score all gene's start regions sets of dimotifs
   7. Semantically model gene->region->motifset->motif and pairwise scoring
   8. Format resulting data as RDF in the shape of the model for loading into a knowledge store
-  9. Load (blazegraph) datastore and query for genes associations with FA genes.
+  9. Load (blazegraph) knowlage store and query for genes associations with FA genes.
- 10. Send resulting gene set to wet lab for
+ 10. Send resulting gene set to wet lab for experimentation

 **Output:** GeneSetQ1.5 (human genes with similar affinities for TF's as FA-core genes)

-Initial foray surfaced several hundeed genes showing GO enrichment for
+Initial foray surfaced several hundred genes showing GO enrichment for
---       cytoplasm|organelle
+ - cytoplasm|organelle
---       metabolic process
+ - metabolic process
---       protein binding
+ - protein binding

-And enough Biomedical Researcher 'spot check' enthusiasm to warrent continueing.
+And enough Biomedical Researcher 'spot check' enthusiasm to warrant continuing.

 -----